kakhil2004/pi-training/README.md

 ## 14 - Scrap
 If it is bigger than hand and also remove unusable piece so to not waste the other's time

+# Introductory

+## Tool Groups
+- CAE, CAM, CAD
+- 3d Printer
+- Craft Land
+- Bike Stuff
+- Electronics
+- XR
+- Wood
+- Metal
+- Casting, Welding
+- Water Jet
+- CNC

+# Bands
+- Orange -> Provisional PI
+- Yellow -> Full PI
+- Blue -> Masters
+- Black -> Exec
+- Pink - Studio Helpers

+# Paint
+- Make sure bottom and top locked in
+- Upside down L shape for how to turn on everything
+- The switches on left and right side are in reverse

+## SUMS
+- Used to track users and for each station you need to check in
+-